kadartamascsaba/deep-learning-ubbse2015/VoiceConf/README.md

 * Installation

 We recommend Android Studio for development (v1.4+).
-You can open the Project by selecting the VoiceConf directory or the contained build.gradle file.
+You can open the Project by selecting the VoiceConf directory or the build.gradle file within it.

 ### Requirements
 You will have to install these tools from the android SDK manager